Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 1. The Financialization of the Terminal Industry

 Conventionally, terminal ownership and operation were mainly assumed by the public sector through port authorities.
-The provision of capital for port infrastructure projects was the responsibility of the public sector.
+Accordingly, the provision of capital for port infrastructure projects fell into the responsibility of the public sector.
 However, productivity levels tended to be low, and returns on public investments were limited.
-As privatization took shape, the dominant model shifted to port authorities being landlords, and the terminal operating business drastically changed.
+As privatization took shape in the 1990s, the dominant model shifted to port authorities being landlords, and the terminal operating business drastically changed.
 From a situation of fragmentation, the terminal and stevedoring industry expanded substantially with the emergence of global terminal operators controlling large multinational portfolios of terminal assets.

 Financialization refers to the increasing role of financial motives, financial markets, financial actors, and financial institutions in port terminals, ranging from the provision of capital to involvement in terminal operations.